 Currently, women in India has to face numerous health issues, which ultimately affect the aggregate economy's output.
 Addressing the gender, class or ethnic disparities that exist in healthcare and improving the health outcomes can contribute to economic gain through the creation of quality human capital and increased levels of savings and investment.

-This means not having sex (vaginal, anal, or oral) at any time.
 It is the only sure way to prevent pregnancy and protect against sexually transmitted infections (STIs), including HIV.

 This condom is worn by the woman inside her vagina.
 It keeps sperm from getting into her body.
 It is made of thin, flexible, manmade rubber and is packaged with a lubricant.
 It can be inserted up to 8 hours before having sex.
 One should use a new condom each time they have intercourse.
 One should not use both female and a male condom at the same time.

 Male condoms are a thin sheath placed over an erect penis to keep sperm from entering a woman's body.
 Condoms can be made of latex, polyurethane, or "natural/lambskin".
 The natural kind do not protect against STIs.
 Condoms work best when used with a vaginal spermicide, which kills the sperm.
 And one need to use a new condom with each sex act.